deadlydog/deadlydog.github.io/_posts/2012-11-06-get-autohotkey-script-to-run-as-admin-at-startup.md

 ==< EDIT >==

-What I failed to realize earlier was that by default the Task Scheduler runs it’s programs in non-interactive mode, so they may run as the correct user, **but in a different user session**.&#160; Since most AHK scripts are interactive (i.e. they respond to user input), this means that your script may not work exactly as it should all of the time.&#160; For example, my AHK scripts were not able to launch ClickOnce applications.
+What I failed to realize earlier was that by default the Task Scheduler runs it’s programs in non-interactive mode, so they may run as the correct user, **but in a different user session**.
+Since most AHK scripts are interactive (i.e. they respond to user input), this means that your script may not work exactly as it should all of the time.
+For example, my AHK scripts were not able to launch ClickOnce applications.

-The fix is to create your Scheduled Task in interactive mode.&#160; Unfortunately you cannot do this through the GUI; it must be done through the command line.&#160; So if you open up a command prompt you can use the following command to create a new interactive scheduled task:
+The fix is to create your Scheduled Task in interactive mode.
+Unfortunately you cannot do this through the GUI; it must be done through the command line.
+So if you open up a command prompt you can use the following command to create a new interactive scheduled task:

 > schtasks /Create /RU "\[Domain\]\[Username\]" /SC ONLOGON /TN "[Task Name]" /TR "[Path to program to run]" /IT /V1